-There are many different types of accidents that can occur when someone is on holiday, including:
+Many different types of accidents can occur when someone is on holiday, including:

 - Sporting injuries abroad, such as those caused while participating in watersports or skiing.

-- Injuries caused by a defective or substandard rental care.
+- Injuries caused by defective or substandard rental car.

 - Illness caused by poor hygiene at your accommodation.

 - Excursion injuries abroad.